itzTron/FILE-INTEGRITY-CHECKER/README.md

 ## 📜 License

-This project is **open-source** and licensed under the MIT License.
+This project is **open-source** and licensed under the Apache License.

 ---